EligeBader/LLM-Classification-Finetuning/README.md

 - `test.csv`: Test data for predictions.
 - `sample_submission.csv`: Sample submission file in the correct format.

+Note: The dataset contains text that may be considered profane, vulgar, or offensive.

 ## 🛠 Tools & Technologies
 For this project, I used the following tools and technologies:
 - **Python 3.8+**: The backbone of our project.